murphym18/markdownc/README.md

 # Markdownc

 A simple command line tool that takes markdown files and outputs html.
-This isn't much more than an alias of `pandoc` and markdown-css
+This isn't much more than a wrapper of `pandoc` and markdown-css

 ## Install